 Will the children of multimillionaire

 If ossified racial preferences don't work in 21st century multiracial America, then the generalized idea of "diversity" -- just picking and choosing people without any rationale other than ensuring lots of different races and ethnic groups -- offers a better defense of extending preferences in lieu of strictly meritocratic criteria.

 Yet diversity no more alleviates the problem of bias than does climate change end controversy over global warming.
 We really do not mean "diversity" in the widest sense of the word.
-No Ivy League law school is worried that its faculty profile is disproportionately 90 percent liberal, or lacks fundamentalist Christians commensurate with their numbers in the general population.

 Like Prohibition, affirmative action and then diversity were originally noble efforts that were doomed -- largely by their own illiberal contradictions of using present and future racial discrimination to atone for past racial discrimination.

 It is well past time to move on and to see people as just people.

 Every weekday JewishWorldReview.com publishes what many in the media and Washington consider "must-reading".
 Sign up for the daily JWR update.
 It's free.
 Just click here.